Independent Co-Educational Day School

 Stephen is a very keen cyclist, covering many miles across Wiltshire, Dorset and Hampshire.

 Stephen is married with three children, one still attending Leehurst Swan.
 Having had a child in the Seniors and another currently in Prep gives him a broad view of life at Leehurst Swan.
 He was Chairman of FOLS for four years and on the committee for eight years, he remains committed to FOLS by providing assistance when required.

-Stephen is on the Risk & Compliance Committee, Curriculum, Marketing and Finance & Estates
+Stephen is Deputy Chairman of the Board and is on the Risk & Compliance Committee, Marketing and is Chair of Finance & Estates

 Areas of special educational interest: Senior School

 Richard joined the Board in 2012 having retired from his 22 year stint as Head of St Neots School near Basingstoke.
 Educated at Durham and Cambridge universities he entered the teaching profession in 1975 teaching Classics and History.
 Out of the classroom he played a number of sports but mainly rugby representing various clubs.

-As well as being Chariman of the Board, Richard chairs the Curriculum sub committee.
+As well as being Chariman of the Board, Richard co-chairs the Education, Welfare and Personnel.

 Area of special educational interest: Music.